Sukhothai, ประเทศไทย - Things to Do in Sukhothai

 Sukhothai, ประเทศไทย - Complete Travel Guide

-Sukhothai, located in north-central Thailand, is a UNESCO World Heritage Site that served as the capital of the first Kingdom of Siam from 1238 to 1438.
-The ancient city is renowned for its magnificent ruins and historical park, which contains the remains of 21 historical sites and four large ponds within the old walls, plus 70 more sites within a 5-kilometer radius.
-The Sukhothai Historical Park showcases the dawn of Thai civilization through its impressive Buddha statues, ancient temples, and sophisticated urban planning that reflects the golden age of Thai culture.
-Today's Sukhothai is divided into two main areas: the modern town (New Sukhothai) where most accommodations and restaurants are located, and the historical park area (Old Sukhothai) about 12 kilometers away.
-The destination offers visitors a peaceful and contemplative experience, far from the crowds of Thailand's more popular tourist destinations, making it an ideal place to explore Thai history and architecture at a leisurely pace.
+Sukhothai, located in north-central Thailand, is a UNESCO World Heritage site that served as the capital of the first Kingdom of Siam from 1238 to 1438.
+This ancient city is renowned for its magnificent historical park, which contains the ruins of 21 historical sites and four large ponds within the old walls, plus 70 more sites within a 5-kilometer radius.
+The ruins represent the physical remains of the first capital of Siam, showcasing the beginnings of Thai architecture and the golden age of Thai culture, art, architecture and literature.
+Today's Sukhothai consists of two main areas: the new city where locals live and conduct business, and the historical park area where the ancient ruins are preserved.
+The city offers visitors a peaceful atmosphere to explore Thailand's rich heritage, with well-preserved temple ruins, ancient Buddha statues, and lotus-filled ponds creating a serene and mystical environment.
+Unlike the more crowded historical sites in Thailand, Sukhothai provides an intimate and contemplative experience of ancient Thai civilization.

 Top Things to Do in Sukhothai